greenmatthew/ProjectCalamity/README.md

 ![Project Calamity Enemies 1](https://www.matthewgreen.gg/project_calamity/enemies_1.png)

 ## Conclusion #
+While Senior Design is two whole semesters, the first semester is nearly all documentation and planning, then the second is actually working on the project but also more documentation.
+While we understand the value of documentation we felt the planning and documentation was awkward and mostly a waste of time, because it had general engineering focus.
+The class did not feel suited for making a video game even though it was an allowed option.
+This cost us a lot of valuable development time.

+We also faced many other problems, such as scope creep, all but one team member had experience using Unity and C#, and underestimating our final semester’s workloads and other responsibilities impact on how much we could get done.
+These aforementioned issues lead to the final build of the game being a shell of what it was supposed to be and short of a minimum viable product.
+It was missing many of the planned features and the that were implemented were only partially functional.

+We certainly learned the importance of keeping a project scope small and incrementally adding to the scope as features are finished, not before.
+As well as the importance of being truthful to ourselves on our skills and amount of work we can complete.
+In fact, this is the whole point of Senior Design; to learn about project pitfalls before enter industry.

 ## Future Work #
 Work needed to bring the game to a minimum viable product as it falls short of that.